Alexios IV Angelos: Deposition

-The Fourth Crusade

-In March 1204, Constantinople was in the middle of a succession crisis.
-Alexios IV had recently deposed the previous emperor, Isaac II.
-At the same time, a new crusade was starting to form with the intent to resolve the problem in Constantinople.
-The Byzantines were split among two factions; one that supported the crusade and one that went against the crusade.
-Eventually however, after the deposition of Alexios IV, who was in favor of the crusade, the Byzantines continued to lack the ability to pay off its debt.
-The current emperor, Alexios V, was attempting to strengthen the city's defense by the time the crusaders arrived, but ultimately the city was sacked.
-The chaos caused by these events ultimately led to a treaty establishing the Latin Empire which would last until 1261 AD.

 Legacy

 Alexios IV and his actions brought the empire to a state considerably worse than it had been ever before.
 It had lost a great deal of territory and would continue to do so due to the power struggle and subsequent crusade.
 By the end of the Fourth Crusade, the Byzantine empire had been reduced to a regional power.
 It would recuperate somewhat, as the capital of Constantinople would eventually be recovered in 1261, nearly six decades after the short reign of Alexios.
 However, the aftermath of the Fourth Crusade would ultimately be a key factor in the empire's instability and fragmentation in subsequent centuries.
 In 1453, Constantinople was again captured and sacked, this time by the Ottoman Empire, and the remaining Byzantine territories were lost soon after.

-Whether or not Alexios is directly to blame for the decline and fall of the Byzantine Empire is arguable, but due to a number of factors, such as his short reign and dangerous external factors to the safety of the empire, he lacked both the funds and experience necessary to properly handle the situation.
-He lacked a typical upbringing and education for royalty due to his imprisonment and exile which likely contributed to his lack of experience.